Moving to Medellin to study Spanish – #BaseLangStories

 More info

-We spoke to former Grammarless student Tom about his time studying at our Medellin Spanish school, living in Colombia for 1 month, and any advice he has for anyone who is thinking about studying Spanish in Medellin, Colombia.
+We spoke to former Bootcamp student Tom about his time studying at our Medellin Spanish school, living in Colombia for 1 month, and any advice he has for anyone who is thinking about studying Spanish in Medellin, Colombia.

 If you are thinking about studying in Spanish in Medellin, then you can find out more about our school and the programs we offer here.